RiQ Augustus

 Sculpture

-How can a human being, imbued with language, experience something that is not linguistic?
-How can language be transformed from a communicative tool into a sensory phenomenon?
-At the end of words, we must journey toward something not yet a word, something that does not exist unless it is embodied, and that is all the more present the less it is known—an impersonal duration.
+What is sought here can be found neither in thinking nor intuition; goosebumps come closer to it than the retina.
+At the end of words, we must journey toward something not yet a word, something that does not exist unless it is embodied, and that is all the more present the less it is known.